Somali nationality law

 Somali nationality law is regulated by the Constitution of Somalia, as amended; the Somali Citizenship Law, and its revisions; and various international agreements to which the country is a signatory.
-These laws determine who is, or is eligible to be, a national of Somalia and Somaliland.
+These laws determine who is, or is eligible to be, a national of Somalia.
 The legal means to acquire nationality, formal legal membership in a nation, differ from the domestic relationship of rights and obligations between a national and the nation, known as citizenship.
 Nationality describes the relationship of an individual to the nation under international law, whereas citizenship is the domestic relationship of an individual and the state.
-Somali nationality is typically obtained under the principle of jus soli, i.e. by birth in Somalia or Somaliland, or jus sanguinis, born to parents with Somali nationality.
+Somali nationality is typically obtained under the principle of jus soli, i.e. by birth in Somalia, or jus sanguinis, born to parents with Somali nationality.
 It can be granted to persons with an affiliation to the country, or to a permanent resident who has lived in the country for a given period of time through grant (naturalization).

 Acquisition of nationality

-Nationality can be acquired in Somali or Somaliland at birth or later in life through grant (naturalization).
+Nationality can be acquired in Somalia at birth if the father is Somali.